 Drones can also provide data that allow robots to be deployed for maximum effectiveness in a building.

-3D printing is another technology that provides the ability to build virtually before construction on the ground takes place.
+3D construction design is another technology that provides the ability to build virtually before construction on the ground takes place, using a 3D printer.
 Simulations can provide 3D blueprints that ease construction and, again, potentially troubleshoot roadblocks before they begin.

 Tech tools can prevent roadblocks before they occur.